hata/embulk-filter-speedometer/README.md

     log_interval_seconds: 20
 ```

-- If it is required to set maximum processing speed, then set **speed_limit** parameter.
+- If it is required to set a speed limit for throughput in filter, then set **speed_limit** parameter as bytes per second.
 If it is not required, then set 0(default).
 The following example is to set 250kbytes per second.
 This is all thread's total speed limit.

 ```yaml
 filters: